1211307959/FYP02-IS-T2430-0030/MODEL_DOCUMENTATION.md

    - CSV format required for all files
    - Column names must be consistent across files

+## Dynamic Data Handling

+The system has been designed to be 100% data-driven, without relying on hardcoded values.
+This ensures that it can adapt to new data and changes in the dataset, such as:

+1. **Dynamic Locations**: Locations are read directly from the data files, not hardcoded in the application.
+   - Includes an "All Locations" option for aggregated data views
+   - Location filtering adapts automatically to the available data

+2. **Dynamic Products**: Product IDs and details are extracted from the data files.

+3. **Default Values**: When default values are needed, they are sourced from the actual data rather than being hardcoded.

+4. **Adaptive UI**: The UI dynamically adjusts to reflect the actual data, including products, locations, prices, and costs.

+### All Locations Option

+The system provides an "All Locations" option that:

+- Appears at the top of the location dropdown for easy access
+- Allows users to view data from all locations simultaneously
+- Uses default location values for model predictions when necessary
+- Provides appropriate UI feedback when "All Locations" is selected
+- Maintains the same data format for consistent API integration

+This approach offers several benefits:

+- **Flexibility**: The system can handle new locations or products added to the dataset without code changes.
+- **Maintainability**: No need to update hardcoded values when the data changes.
+- **Consistency**: Ensures that all parts of the application use the same data source.
+- **Future-proofing**: Makes it easier to adapt the system for different datasets or business scenarios.

+The dynamic approach is implemented at multiple levels:

+- **Backend API**: Reads data directly from CSV files and model encoders.
+- **Next.js API Routes**: Source data from the backend API and provide fallbacks only as a last resort.
+- **Frontend Components**: Load data dynamically from API endpoints with proper error handling.

+This design ensures that adding new data (such as a new location or product) requires no code changes - the system will automatically incorporate the new data throughout the application.

 ## API Integration

 ### Revenue Prediction